Nicolas-M-Wong/Upscale/Class_V0.1/README.md

 *On my laptop this program upscale 256x256 picture to a 512x512 in 30 sec approximately.*

 This version of the program is fully usable but lacks some of the features that you can found in the function/libraries version of the code.
-The main features that are lacking are the absence of wavelet/CSR compression, sharpness improvement and few archiving element that are not mandatory.
+The main features that are lacking are the absence of wavelet/CSR compression, sharpness improvement and few archiving elements that are not mandatory.